Neurovasculature of the arm and shoulder: want to learn more about it?

 Learning objectives

-1. Identify the main arterial, venous and nervous sources that supply the arm and shoulder
+- Identify the main arterial and venous structures that supply/drain the arm and shoulder.

-3. Visualize the course of these structures and anatomical relations that they form with one another
+- Visualize the course of these vessels and anatomical relations that they form with one another.

 This video tutorial will guide you through this topic in a comprehensive, yet easy to understand manner.
 Enjoy!